Faculty at University Center

 The instruction provided by faculty based in Sioux Falls, or visiting from campus, is the strength of what our state schools are most proud of: fostering student growth and development through a rigourous academics and real-world application.
 Are you new to University Center location?
 See Student and Faculty Profiles to learn more about who University Center students are and how they work hard to achieve their professional and academic goals!

-Are you instructor at University Center and looking for assistance from the UC Facilities Team?
-You can now submit requests online!
+Looking for assistance from the UC Facilities Team?
+You can submit requests online!
 See Facilties Request Form.
 If you need to see a map or are curious about where to park, see Parking.
-Also, Click Here to see the UC Hours of Operation for various departments
+Also, Click Here to see the UC Hours of Operation for various departments.

 Before the start of Fall Semester, UC-SF holds a Faculty Orientation that covers a variety of important topics related to your joining the UC learning community!
-One important and valuable addition is the opportunity for faculty to meet new and current students; there will be food provided and then from 6p-7:30/8p in Avera Hall you'll have the opportunity to learn more about Title IX, D2L, etc. from presenters.
+One important and valuable addition is the opportunity for faculty to meet new and current students; there will be food provided along with the opportunity to learn more about Title IX, D2L, etc. from presenters.
 This event is a great opportunity for you to get to know your colleagues, find out about resources available to you as a faculty member at UC-SF and ask questions!
 Look for an RSVP message sent to your inbox so that we can plan enough food/drink for everyone or click Faculty Orientation RSVP today to let us know you are planning to be there!